benrobertsonio/gatsby-theme-seo/gatsby-theme-seo/README.md

       requiredEnvVars: [
        'URL'
       ],

+      // If true, forces trailing slashes.
+      // Set to false by default.
+      forceTrailingSlash: false,

       // The Google Tag Manager ID you want to add.
       // Will only add in production by default.